 Do you have a heart for at-risk young people?
 Studying juvenile justice ministries will equip you to bring about positive transformation in the lives of emerging adults in at-risk situations.
-You will learn about the different stages at which intervention can take place, and will have the opportunity to apply what you learn in the classroom through internship opportunities with Staight Ahead Ministries, which provides services for juvenile offenders and at-risk youth.
+You will learn about the different stages at which intervention can take place, through courses at the Institute of Juvenile Justice Ministries and will have the opportunity to apply what you learn in your course work through internship opportunities with Straight Ahead Ministries, which provides services for juvenile offenders and at-risk youth.

 The juvenile justice ministries program will prepare you for a wide range of vocations, including: